CoralieNeubueser/FCCSimJobs/README.md

 ```
    - the **--local** option allows to initialize local SW installation, add your path in inits/private.py script
    - the cell positions reconstruction is running only on local SW installation (/afs/cern.ch/work/c/cneubuse/public/CaloCellPositions/FCCSW/), to use this add **--local inits/CellPositions.py**
+   - to run with aggregated SD in Calorimeter **--local inits/fastSD.py**

 Running examples
 ================